 If you’re one of those people who just likes doing paperwork, you’re welcome to continue figuring your home office deduction using the more complicated method.
 The IRS still allows it [source: IRS Simplified].

 5. Office Supplies and Equipment

-If you run a business out of your home or are an employee who works from home, you can now use the simplified home office deduction and often deduct a portion of expenses such as your mortgage payment, utilities, Internet and phone bill, as well as equipment like a computer, printer, phone, fax and office supplies.
+If you run a business out of your home, you can now use the simplified home office deduction and often deduct a portion of expenses such as your mortgage payment, utilities, Internet and phone bill, as well as equipment like a computer, printer, phone, fax and office supplies.

 Don’t forget auto expenses, beyond mileage, if you use your car for business.
 Generally, you can’t take the mileage deduction and also deduct expenses like insurance, gas and maintenance.

 Employees may deduct unreimbursed travel expenses, including travel to and from one workplace to another.
 For example, if you primarily work at home but have to travel to an office or other work site, that may be deductible.
 Similarly, trips out of town, including the cost of travel, related meals, hotel costs, business phone calls and dry cleaning or laundry may be deductible or partially deductible.
-In addition, the cost of convention or trade shows that will benefit your business may be deductible.
-Employees must itemize, and the deduction is subject to the limit of 2 percent of your AGI [source: IRS Employee].
+In addition, the cost of convention or trade shows that will benefit your business may be deductible. [source: IRS Employee]

 The self-employed can generally treat business travel like any other business-related expense and deduct most, if not all, of the costs.
 Keep excellent records, however.
 This is one of those categories of expenses that can make the IRS raise its collective eyebrows if the deductions seem out of line with your income.

 The IRS has guidelines for deducting the cost and upkeep of work clothes, starting with these two requirements: